Previous dayFebruary 10, 2026Next day

 -1.1 km---✓ ReviewedUSGS →

-On February 10, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 27 km E of Honaunau-Napoopoo, Hawaii at 22:11 UTC.
+This magnitude 2.2 event was detected 27 km E of Honaunau-Napoopoo, Hawaii on February 10, 2026, with origin time 22:11 UTC.
 At a depth of just -1.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 19.465°, -155.602°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10